-Maintain a project schedule and adhere to schedule and identify potential delays beforehand Update Engineer's estimate during the preliminary, 50% and final design stages in order to ensure total funding from grants and local funding are sufficient to meet project needs Keep City staff informed of schedule and budget 10% contract change order rate
+- Maintain a project schedule and adhere to schedule and identify potential delays beforehand. - Update Engineer's estimate during the preliminary, 50% and final design stages in order to ensure total funding from grants and local funding are sufficient to meet project needs. - Keep City staff informed of project construction schedules and achieve, as best possible, a maximum budget 10% for contract change orders.